Goals

 Random

 Optional.
-This feature assigns a Probability (a number between 0 and 1) to an Action item such as an Instruction, Say_Verbatim, or Emotion_Change.
+This feature assigns a Probability (a number between 0 and 1) to an Action item such as an Instruction, Say_Verbatim, or Set_Emotion.
 When a Goal is activated, the Action item is then executed based on this Probability.

 In the example on the right, the character has a 20%/50%/30% chance of giving different quests.